IndigoGirlH/IndigoNarrative/README.md

 [^34]: Kling, _Blue Mutiny_, 199.
 [^35]: Shapland, “Nil Darpan.”
 [^36]: John Long, _Statement by the Rev. J. Long of His Connections with the Nil Darpan_ (Calcutta: Sanders, Cones and Co., 1861), 6.
-[^37]: Long, _Statement_, 6.
+[^37]: Ibid
 [^38]: _Report of the Indigo Commission_.
-[^39]: Hari Ranjan Ghosal, "Indigo in North Bihar And Mahatma Gandhi," _Proceedings of the Indian History Congress_ 15 (1952): 327–32, <http://www.jstor.org/stable/45436505.>
+[^39]: Hari Ranjan Ghosal, "Indigo in North Bihar And Mahatma Gandhi," _Proceedings of the Indian History Congress_ 15 (1952): 327–32, 329.
-[^40]: Ghosal, “Indigo in North Bihar.”
+[^40]: Ghosal, “Indigo in North Bihar,” 331.
-[^41]: Anil Dutta Misra and Sushma Yadav, _Gandhian Alternative_ (New Delhi: Concept Pub.
-Co., 2005).
+[^41]: Anil Dutta Misra and Sushma Yadav, _Gandhian Alternative (vol. 3: Socio-Political Thoughts_ (New Delhi: Concept Publishing Co., 2005), 65.
-[^42]: Ghosal, “Indigo in North Bihar.”
+[^42]: Ghosal, “Indigo in North Bihar,” 327.
-[^43]: Julia A. Linke, Andrea Rayat, and John M. Ward, "Production of Indigo by Recombinant Bacteria," _Bioresources and Bioprocessing_ 10, March 13, 2023, <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10011309/.>
+[^43]: Julia A. Linke, Andrea Rayat, and John M. Ward, "Production of Indigo by Recombinant Bacteria," _Bioresources and Bioprocessing_ 10, March 13, 2023, <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10011309/.>: 7.
-[^44]: Linke, Rayat, and Ward.
+[^44]: Linke, Rayat, and Ward, 8.
 [^45]: Margaret Washington Creel quoted in Tiffany Lethabo King, "The Labor of (Re)reading Plantation Landscapes Fungible(ly)," Antipode 48, no. 4 (2016): 1022–39, 1033–34.
 [^46]: King, “The Labor of (Re)reading,” 1023.
 [^47]: Latria Graham, "The Blue That Enchanted the World," _Smithsonian Magazine_, December 2022, <https://www.smithsonianmag.com/arts-culture/indigo-making-comeback-south-carolina-180980987/.>